Erwin London, Ph.D.

 Office telephone: 631-632-8564

-Membrane Protein Structure: Determining the Rules for Membrane Protein Translocation and Folding.
+Membrane Protein Structure: Determining the Rules for Protein Behavior in Membranes.

 The Structure and Function of Cholesterol-Rich Membrane Domains